 You should always make sure that your doctor is aware of ALL medications you are taking when they are considering new medications for you.

-Have a doctor contact a Catalyst Medical Sales Liaison if they have additional questions.
+Have your doctor contact a Catalyst Medical Science Liaison if they have additional questions.

 All of Catalyst’s plants are located in the US or Canada.
 FIRDAPSE is made based on good manufacturing practices (GMPs).